laurci/blog.ciobanu.dev/_posts/elves-and-css.md

 ![everything is fine](https://media0.giphy.com/media/v1.Y2lkPTc5MGI3NjExOXhldzJrbmI1ZWhibGVsZ3Nqdmt2NXk2bmRxY2l6NnpmNDJuZ3JiYSZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/NTur7XlVDUdqM/giphy.webp)

 What the f\*ck would've been wrong with `import {fetchAndCache} from "next/fetch";`?
 Why change the way `fetch` (a global __AND__ a web standard) works by default?
 This is spooky magic, not in the good way.
-Ok, and after the backlash, we cahnge it again, to do the exact opposite by default?
+Ok, and after the backlash, we change it again, to do the exact opposite by default?

 Oh, and also, there's the new `'use cache'`, but my blood is already boiling, so I'm not going into it.

 I'm getting mad even by just thinking about the comments for this post __"It's very simple bro, you're too stupid to understand."__.

 You want simple?
-I'll give you f\*cking simple.
+I'll show you f\*cking simple.
 Actually, I'll give you the bare minimum.

 ## static websites, the web and HTTP